IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid-features.md

 # Angular Pivot Grid Features

-The `IgxPivotGridComponent` inherits the `IgxGridBaseDirective` and as such inherits some of its functionality and features.
+The pivot and flat grid component classes inherit from a common base and thus share some functionality and features.

 >[!NOTE]
 >Some features don't make sense in the context of a pivot table and as such cannot be enabled for the `IgxPivotGridComponent`, such as: